 “Serves real purpose… written with furious energy.
-Bonnello is writing the book that teenagers might relate to.”-The Guardian
+Bonnello is writing the books that teenagers might relate to.”-The Guardian

 A near-future war series, where teenagers who escaped an attack on their special school become the last hope of freeing the British people.
 The Underdogs series by Chris Bonnello – hailed as “hugely popular” by The Guardian – is now entering its third instalment.
 Here’s a brief introduction to book one.